 Given Boston College's founding mission to serve Boston's predominantly Irish, Catholic immigrant community, it is not surprising that over time, as Boston Irish gained political, economic, and cultural influence, that community leaders should help Boston College establish special collections of books and manuscripts pertaining to Ireland and their own Irish American experience.
 Since 1948, when librarian Helen Landreth was appointed curator, the Irish collections in Burns Library have achieved increasing international recognition for their strengths in modern Irish history and politics, literary and artistic culture, and traditional music.

 Additional literary collections include the primary archival holdings of Gerald Dawe, John F. Deane, Nuala Ní Dhomhnaill, and Flann O'Brien, among others.
-Burns Library also possess strong collections of other prominent Irish writers, including Padraic Colum, Monk Gibbon, Ethel Mannin, Thomas Moore, Sean O’Casey, Sean O’Faolain, Liam O’Flaherty, George William Russell (Æ), Francis Stuart, and John Millington Synge.
+Burns Library also possess strong collections of other prominent Irish writers, including Padraic Colum, Monk Gibbon, Ethel Mannin, Thomas Moore, Sean O’Casey, Sean O’Faolain, Liam O’Flaherty, George William Russell (Æ), Francis Stuart, and J. M. Synge.

 Irish history, politics, and economics are documented through extensive holdings of monographs, government documents, newspapers, and other published materials.
 Political pamphlets and ephemera from the late 1700s to the present include Daniel O'Connell's personal pamphlet collection on the union between Great Britain and Ireland and the Canon Rogers Collection, which traces the history of "The Troubles" in Northern Ireland from 1916 through the 1980s.